tenzir/tenzir/web/docs/formats/json.md

 ### `--omit-nulls` (Printer)

-Strips `null` fields from the input.
+Strips `null` fields from the output.

 Example: